IzzyDotExe/ShaderBox/README.md

 <img width="1916" height="1088" alt="image" src="https://github.com/user-attachments/assets/7ae155b5-7ffc-474e-864e-a9ec4b893c03" />

 Also an experiement with local LLMs.
-Most the code is written by GPT-OSS-20b using opencode and lmStudio on an RTX 5060TI 16gb
+Most the code is written by GPT-OSS-20b and gemma4 using opencode and lmStudio on an RTX 5060TI 16gb

 ## 🚀 Features